For more interesting stories, please check out our latest book, “FilipiKnow: Amazing Facts & Figures Every Pinoy Must Know.”

-Rumor has it that after Imee Marcos had a vision of Quezon in the study room, the late President Marcos seek the help of spiritualists.
-Employees and residents also reported sightings of President Ramon Magsaysay and other mysterious entities including the black lady of Mabini Hall, ghost of American chaplain named Father Brown, and even a kapre near the Palace’s state entrance.
+Rumor has it that after Imee Marcos had a vision of Quezon in the study room, the late President Marcos sought the help of paranormal experts.
+Employees and residents also reported sightings of President Ramon Magsaysay and other mysterious entities including the black lady of Mabini Hall, ghost of American chaplain named Father Brown and even a kapre near the Palace’s state entrance.

 4. Ozone Disco

-But 17 years later, the horror of that fateful night literally echoes back from Ozone’s old, dirty walls.
+Seventeen years later, the horror of that fateful night literally echoes back from Ozone’s old, dirty walls.
 Terrified witnesses claim to have heard heavy beat of music and muffled voices coming from the abandoned building.
-There are also reported sightings of ghostly figures dancing in the moonlight–a grim reminder of Ozone’s once lively past.
+There are also reported sightings of ghostly figures dancing in the moonlight–a grim reminder of Ozone’s lively past.

 3. Manila Film Center

 Built in 1981, Manila Film Center has been dubbed as the country’s largest tomb.
 The legend started when a scaffolding of the upper floor collapsed during the height of its construction.
 Some people died instantly while others suffered injuries.
 Threatened by an impending deadline, Imelda Marcos reportedly ordered some of the trapped workers to be buried alive.
 Or so the story goes.